Why Your Life Deserves a Memoir

-If it is true that a picture paints a thousand words, then Richard Bryan’s LifeBook should probably be 2,000 pages
+If it is true that a picture paints a thousand words, Richard Bryan’s LifeBook memoir should probably be 2,000 pages long.

 Catherine Fox wanted to start the new year with something completely new.
 With two growing grandsons, she realized that she wanted to write her memoirs for them.